WilliamW9758/ARGrass/README.md

 ## Hardware Requirement
 iPhone LiDAR
 ## Description
 AR Touch Grass is an iOS app that aims to provide an AR experience where the user can use their hand to touch any surface, and grass grows from the surfaces they touch.
-This project is inspired by various interactive art that allow the user to use their body to interact with a screen or a projection.
+This project is inspired by various interactive art that allows the user to use their body to interact with a screen or a projection.
 This app hopes to bring a similar artistic experience to AR, with devices that is accessible to most people.
 This particular implementation is inspired by various mystical creatures that are said to have plants grow wherever they touch.
 I think this is an interesting concept with a positive connotation.
 ## Technical Challenges
 There are a few steps required to achieve the effect of having something grow out of any surface you touch.
 1. The surface needs to be identified.